Dre Campbell Farm

 6. Essential Oils

-There are several essential oils that can be used to deter kudzu bugs.
+Several essential oils can be used to deter kudzu bugs.

-Some of these oils include tea tree oil, lavender oil, and peppermint oil.
-All of these essential oils have a strong scent that will naturally repel the critters.
+Some of these oils include tea tree, lavender, and peppermint.
+All of these essential oils have strong scents that naturally repel critters.

 Add a few drops of your preferred oil to a spray bottle filled with water.
 Next, spray the mixture on the affected areas.